-Chapter 5 addresses the sensitivity of FDS results to various numerical and physical input parameters, the most important of which are the size of the numerical grid and the heat release rate.
+Chapter 5 addresses the sensitivity of FDS results to various numerical input parameters, the most important of which is the size of the numerical grid.

 Chapter 6 presents an assessment of the accuracy of FDS predictions of experimental measurements made during fire tests that are relevant for nuclear facilities.